-The framework has been strategically informed by a broad range of Victorian Government (Table 1) and Council (Table 2) plans and strategies.
+The framework has been strategically informed by a broad range of Victorian Government (Table 1), Council (Table 2) plans and strategies, and Port Phillip plannning policy frameworks (Table 3 & 4).

 The Council Plan 2021-31 provides the blueprint for how City of Port Phillip and the community will work together to create a more sustainable future for our city, ensuring our streets, public spaces and foreshore areas are kept to a high standard.
 It is the long-term vision for the municipality, setting out what we want to achieve by 2031.
 It is a single, integrated plan that delivers the municipal public health and wellbeing plan, strategic resource plan, 10-year financial outlook and annual budget.